 Chicken & Dumplings

-It’s creamy, cheesy, and delicious.
+Pimiento cheese – it’s creamy, cheesy, and delicious.
 Despite the fact that you can buy many store-bought versions of pimento cheese, the homemade kind is simply unbeatable, and it’s also easy to make at home.

 In order to prepare this dip, you’ll need shredded cheese, pimentos, mayonnaise, and seasonings.
 If you’re being adventurous, add extra sharp cheddar and chopped jalapeno peppers.
 It’s known as being served at the concession stands at the Augusta National Golf Course during The Masters.

 A popular snack in Georgia is boiled peanuts, and you can find them at many roadside stands and markets.
 In order to prepare boiled peanuts, raw peanuts must be boiled for several hours in water.
-This process produces a soft and mushy peanut that is full of flavor.
+This process produces a soft and mushy peanut that’s full of flavor.
 Boiled peanuts are popular party food, and they are often associated with tailgate parties.
 Go Dawgs!